bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: Mailing list and IRC discussion of CTV, including criticism and rebuttals
     url: /en/newsletters/2022/01/19/#op-checktemplateverify-discussion

+  - title: Discussion about how CTV or other covenant features could make DLCs much more efficient
+    url: /en/newsletters/2022/02/02/#improving-dlc-efficiency-by-changing-script

+  - title: OP_TXHASH as a proposed alternative to CTV and APO
+    url: /en/newsletters/2022/02/02/#composable-alternatives-to-ctv-and-apo

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants